ThirdMistrust/Javascript-exercices/Palindrome/README.md

 # Palindrome Checker

-[Palindrome Checker](https://palindrome-m8ck.onrender.com/) is a tool to check if a given word is a palindrome or not.
+[Palindrome Checker](https://palindrome-m8ck.onrender.com/) is a tool to check if a given word is a palindrome.
 Only Latin-script alphabet is accepted.

 - Dynamic rendering HTML in Javacript